MontiCore/montiarc/languages/montiarc-fe/src/main/grammars/MontiArc.md

 [se-rwth]: http://www.se-rwth.de
 [mdse]:http://www.se-rwth.de/teams/mdse/

-The language for MontiArc Architecture diagrams is split up into 4 languages:
+The language for MontiArc Architecture diagrams is split up into 5 languages:
 - **ArchitectureBasis**: basic language component for architectures consisting of ports, components, and connectors
 - **Statechart4MA**: basic language component for component behavior description using automata, states, and transitions
 - **ComfortableArc**: extension of the architecture basis with comfort elements to ease the description of architectures
+- **GenericArc**: extension of the architecture basis for generic component type specification
 - **MontiArc**: language for description of components with embedded behavior combining `ArchitectureBasis`, `Statechart4MA`, and `ComfortableArc`.